 suggest trying to find a food without

-I have spent hundreds of hours
+I spent hundreds of hours

 Cat Food Composition chart.
 This

-is a daunting and incredibly
+was a daunting and incredibly

-time-consuming task as it involves
+time-consuming task as it involved

 calling over 40 pet food companies - up